S3 EP7: Emma Doran

 But my partner was collecting him with my other son and our dogs.
 They were going to walk over and get him.

 So that was fine.
-So then I came home
+So then I came home,

 and then

-And you've reached your four, maybe five limit.
-So I was like, oh, fuck's sake.
+You've reached your four, maybe five limit.
+So I was like, oh, fuck's sake, and I love carbonara, but I was like, oh,

 get that away from me.
 So I kind of said something about I have to just make a quick phone call to kind of avoid the dinner without seeming ungrateful.